Skip to main content

 7th Army Group

-How i almost got killed
+How I almost got killed

-Every wwii veteran has his favorite story of an experience he had an this is mine.
+Every WW2 veteran has his favorite story of an experience he had an this is mine.
 We hadn’t been in france very long before we learned that war is hell.
 You try to keep dry and warm which at times is very difficult.
-On this winter day in france my buddy and i chased a couple kraut soldiers into the basement of a bombed out building.
+On this winter day in france my buddy and I chased a couple kraut soldiers into the basement of a bombed out building.
 We moved up to a window and decided we would throw a grenade in and then go in.

 We tossed the grenade in the basement window and soon heard the explosion which was followed by the sound of glass breaking.
 We went in ready to fight and only found a basement a foot deep in rare wine.
 We had blown up a wine cellar and broken all but one bottle.
 News travels fast and soon members of my unit were present.
-When they found out i had blown up a basement full of rare wines, well i almost got killed.
+When they found out I had blown up a basement full of rare wines, well I almost got killed.
 I still remember seeing soldiers dipping up wine with their canteen cups.
-This was a day i will never forget.
+This was a day I will never forget.

 Veteran's personal medals